 It’s a must-do for anyone who loves being outdoors and on the water.
 With San Diego’s practically- perfect weather year-round, any season is ideal for a harbor adventure.

 Since 1915, Flagship Cruises has been offering a multitude of harbor excursions and adventures for locals and visitors.
 They are San Diego’s longest-running harbor tour company.

 One of our favorites is the combination Two-Hour, Full-Bay harbor tour on the Spirit of San Diego, Flagship’s second-largest yacht.
 This cruise offers guests the best of both San Diego’s north and south scenic spots, all expertly narrated by a knowledgeable guide in a relaxed, comfortable setting.
 We have been on both day trips and sunset sails, and though they’re both phenomenal, our last sunset trip was spectacular.
 It didn’t hurt that Mother Nature was very cooperative – full explanation to follow!

 You can book tickets in various ways.
 You can buy tickets in person at the booth right by the San Diego Harbor.
 However, I recommend booking them in advance.
 Especially right now with limited capacity to ensure social distancing and in the summers during the high season, tickets can go days in advance.
 I often find great deals on Groupon and Viator.
 Take a look here to find great deals:

 – Hops on the Harbor

 – Whale-Watching and Jet Boat Combo Ticket (Cheaper!)

-There are six daily tours, and though walk-ons may be accommodated, advance tickets are highly recommended (especially with decreased COVID-19 capacity).
+There are six daily tours, and though walk-ons may be accommodated, advance tickets are highly recommended.
 Guests may also choose a one-hour northern or southern route if time is limited.

 The cruise departs from the San Diego harbor and guests should arrive 15 minutes before boarding.